GianMicheleBravo/3D-extinciton-map-software-for-astronomy/README.md

 Go to
 https://vizier.cds.unistra.fr/viz-bin/VizieR-3?-source=J/A%2bA/664/A174/list
 Submit the query.
 Dowload your desired map(s).
-If you wish, you can rename them accordingly as following to make it easier to understand what they are.
+If you wish, you can rename them as following to make it easier to understand what they are.

 **smallMap.fits**: the file called explore_cube_density_values_010pc_v2.fits